pavlo-bsu/Multithread-trial-division/README.md

 Initial number from which the divisors search begins can be specified in a constructor of  the `TrialDivisionMT` class.

 The dividend and the divisors are stored at `System.Numerics.BigInteger` variables.
 To calculate a square root of a `BigInteger` variable, use the method specified in <https://stackoverflow.com/questions/3432412/calculate-square-root-of-a-biginteger-system-numerics-biginteger>.
-The method is implemented in a class 'BigIntegerExtension' (BigIntegerExtension.cs) by extension method.
+The method is implemented in a class `BigIntegerExtension` (BigIntegerExtension.cs) by extension method.